Welcome to the Applied Sociology Research Cluster of the Canadian Sociological Association (CSA).

 This research cluster is open to academics and practitioners, whether or not you are a member of the CSA.
 Please check out the About page for more about us and about applied sociology.

-Last summer, Kristyn Frank and I established the Applied Sociology Research Cluster of the Canadian Sociological Association (CSA).
-It has been an amazing experience.
-We went from zero to 60 members in less than a year, organized five sessions at the 2015 CSA conference in Ottawa, started a list-serv, Facebook page (https://www.facebook.com/groups/384663875014433/) and LinkedIn group (https://www.linkedin.com/grp/home?gid=8162011).
+The Applied Sociology Research Cluster of the Canadian Sociological Association (CSA) was established in 2014 by co-chairs Marika Morris and Kristyn Frank.
+Since then we have grown from zero to over 60 members, organized five sessions at the 2015 CSA conference in Ottawa, started a list-serv, Facebook page (https://www.facebook.com/groups/384663875014433/) and LinkedIn group (https://www.linkedin.com/grp/home?gid=8162011).

 Sara Cumming received her PhD in sociology from the University of Waterloo and is currently a professor of sociology at Sheridan College.
 Sara’s research interests focus primarily on inequality with a focus on gender and Canadian social policy.
 She has completed studies examining social assistance, subsidized housing, subsidized childcare and Ontario Student Assistance Program (OSAP).